-From the earliest stage of the programme, education and research have been closely interwoven.
-Master students are expected to already have a fair degree of autonomy in acquiring new knowledge, skills and competences.
+From the earliest stage of the programme, education and research are closely interwoven.
+Students in the master's degree programme are expected to already have a fair degree of autonomy in acquiring new knowledge, skills and competences.
 This is reflected in the teaching methods.
 Oral lectures are therefore supplemented by modes of instruction that require active student participation through tutorials, assignments, presentations, practical classes and reports.
-There is training in research and academic skills as well as scientific integrity included in the programme.
-Especially in the Master Research Project, the students learn advanced research skills and acquire increasing autonomy as well as the capability to communicate research results to others.
-The small scale of the master's programme ensures active participation of the students in the courses.
+In addition, training in research and academic skills as well as scientific integrity is included in the programme.
+Especially in the Master Research Project students learn advanced research skills and acquire increasing autonomy as well as the capability to communicate research results to others.
+The small scale of the master's programme ensures the active participation of students in the courses.
 Small classes make it easy for lecturers to engage in two-way communication with the students and allow for discussions and presentations for all students.